 of the professionally relevant program with which you interact.

 Individual Consortium Member Websites or Third-Party Integrated Interactions on

-ARE NOT RESPONSIBLE, AND HAVE NO CONTROL OVER, HOW CONSORTIUM MEMBER WEBSITES
+WE ARE NOT RESPONSIBLE AND HAVE NO CONTROL OVER HOW OTHER WEBSITES TREAT

 How Do I Ask Questions